The Beautiful and Damned: Writing and production

 Following the success of his debut novel This Side of Paradise in March 1920, F. Scott Fitzgerald became a household name.
-His new fame enabled him to earn much higher rates for his short stories, and his increased financial prospects persuaded his fiancée Zelda Sayre to marry him as Fitzgerald could now pay for her accustomed lifestyle.
-Although they were re-engaged, Fitzgerald's feelings for Zelda were at an all-time low, and he remarked to a friend, "I wouldn't care if she died, but I couldn't stand to have anybody else marry her."
-Despite mutual reservations, they married in a simple ceremony on April 3, 1920, at St. Patrick's Cathedral, New York.
-At the time of their wedding, Fitzgerald claimed neither he nor Zelda still loved each other, and the early years of their stormy marriage in New York City were more akin to a friendship.
+His new fame enabled him to earn much higher rates for his short stories, and his increased financial prospects persuaded his fiancée Zelda Sayre to marry him as Fitzgerald could now pay for her privileged lifestyle.
+Although re-engaged, Fitzgerald's feelings for Zelda ebbed to an all-time low, and he remarked to a friend, "I wouldn't care if she died, but I couldn't stand to have anybody else marry her."
+Despite mutual reservations, they married in a simple ceremony on April 3, 1920, at St. Patrick's Cathedral in New York City.
+At the time of their wedding, Fitzgerald claimed neither he nor Zelda still loved each other, and the early years of their disappointing marriage resembled a friendship.

 Living in luxury at the Biltmore Hotel in New York City, the newlywed couple became national celebrities, as much for their wild behavior as for the success of Fitzgerald's novel.
 At the Biltmore, Scott did handstands in the lobby, while Zelda slid down the hotel banisters.
 After several weeks, the hotel asked them to leave for disturbing other guests.
 The couple relocated two blocks to the Commodore Hotel on 42nd Street where they spent half-an-hour spinning in the revolving door.
 Fitzgerald likened their juvenile behavior in New York City to two "small children in a great bright unexplored barn."
 Writer Dorothy Parker first encountered the couple riding on the roof of a taxi.
 "They did both look as though they had just stepped out of the sun", Parker recalled, "their youth was striking.
 Everyone wanted to meet him."

 Fitzgerald's ephemeral happiness mirrored the societal giddiness of the Jazz Age, a term which he popularized in his essays and stories.
 He described the era as racing "along under its own power, served by great filling stations full of money."
 In Fitzgerald's eyes, the era represented a morally permissive time when Americans became disillusioned with prevailing social norms and obsessed with self-gratification.
-During this hedonistic era, alcohol increasingly fueled the Fitzgeralds' social life, and the couple consumed gin-and-fruit concoctions at every outing.
+During this hedonistic era, alcohol—often bootleg gin—fueled the Fitzgeralds' social life, and the couple consumed gin-and-fruit concoctions at every outing.
 Publicly, their alcohol intake meant little more than napping at parties, but privately it led to bitter quarrels.
 As their quarrels worsened, the couple accused each other of marital infidelities.
 They remarked to friends that their marriage would not last much longer.